canonical/sphinx-docs-starter-pack/docs/how-to/custom-templates.md

-# Use custom base HTML templates
+# Use custom templates

-If the default template in the Starter Pack doesn't fully meet your needs -- whether you want a unique layout, a custom header or footer, or a specialized sidebar for certain pages -- you can create and use a custom base HTML template for your Sphinx project.
+If the default template in the Starter Pack doesn't fully meet your needs -- whether you want a unique layout, a custom header or footer, or a specialized sidebar for certain pages -- you can create and use a custom template for your Sphinx project.

-This guide shows you how to extend or override the default templates to tailor the look and structure of your documentation.
+This guide shows you how to extend or override the default templates in the Starter Pack to tailor the look and structure of your documentation.

 ```{note}
 Base template customizations can be made to your documentation.